Makerspace Research Collaborative

 Methods and Tech

-- Digital fabrication (3D printing, CNC, laser cutting, embroidery)
+- Digital fabrication (3D printing, CNC, laser cutting, embroidery, vinyl cutting)

-- Scanning and modeling (structured light, photogrammetry, Fusion 360)
+- Scanning and modeling (3D scanning, photogrammetry, CAD, Autodesk Fusion)

 - Ethnographic documentation and narrative design